Cusped spaces for hierarchically hyperbolic groups, and applications to Dehn filling quotients: Some examples

-Here we specialise the above construction to the mapping class group $\MCG(S)$ of a finite-type surface $S$, and recognise the associated cusped space as the Teichm\"uller space of $S$.
+Here we specialise the above construction to the mapping class group $\MCG(S)$ of a finite-type surface $S$, and recognise the associated cusped space as the Teichm\"{u}ller space of $S$.
 To do so, we must first delve into the various HHG structures for $\MCG(S)$, including the combinatorial one obtained from applying \cite[Theorem 3.15]{converse}.

 By a \emph{surface} we mean a connected, compact, oriented 2-manifold $S$ with finitely many points removed.
 Given a subsurface $U$ of $S$ which is not a pair of pants, the associated \emph{curve graph} $\C U$ is the simplicial graph whose vertices are isotopy classes of simple closed curves on $U$, and adjacency corresponds to having disjoint representatives.
 There are two exceptions to this definition: if $U$ is a sphere with four punctures or a torus with a puncture, we define two curves to be adjacent if they have the minimal intersection number, which is two on the sphere and one on the torus; if instead $U=A_v$ is an annulus with core curve $v\in \C{S}^{(0)}$, we define its \emph{annular curve graph} as the quasiline from \cite[Section 2.4]{Masur_Minsky_2}.